tonaljs/tonal/README.md

 > Reinventing the wheel is bad for business, but it’s great for learning [*](http://philipwalton.com/articles/how-to-become-a-great-front-end-engineer)

-Also, I want a complete library, where I can model all what I learn, with some (for me) esoteric features like interval classes, binary scales and other weird stuff.
+Also, I want a complete library, where I can model all what I learn, with some (for me) esoteric features like [interval classes](http://danigb.github.io/tonal/api/module-interval.html#.ic), pitch sets and other weird stuff.

 ## What